federicopanarotto/federico-panarotto-site/README.md

 # Federico Panarotto Site 🧪

+`Website` `html` `css`

-    This is my website!
+### This is my website for personal stuff!

     The site is currently in development.
-    I created it with simple html and css style.
+    Now I created it with simple html structure and css style.

-    Now the site is quite simple and minimal with my name in the center of the screen.
+    Now the site is quite simple and minimal with my name in the center of the screen with a really cool animation.
-    I would use this space for share with people my work and projects with websites that I made.
+    I would use this space to share with people my work and projects of websites that I made.

 Enjoy it for now! 😳😎😱